omarbrrr/countries-api/README.md

-# Frontend Mentor - REST Countries API with color theme switcher
+# REST Countries API with color theme switcher

+This web app shows information on all the countries in the world.

+## Developed with:

+- React
+- Axios
+- SCSS

+### Misc.

+- Feather Icons
+- VSCode

-Developed with ReactJS and SCSS.
-Mobile first approach, responsive design, light/dark themes.
+Mobile first approach with responsive design.
+Light/Dark themes.

 ## Features